d12frosted/elpa-mirror/gnu/denote-readme.txt

 7.2 Insert links matching a regexp ──────────────────────────────────

-  The command `denote-link-add-links' adds links at point matching a regular expression or plain string.
+  The command `denote-add-links' adds links at point matching a regular expression or plain string.
 The links are inserted as a typographic list, such as:

   ┌────
   │ - link1